-Day 5: MCNC maintains push towards digital equity and inclusion
+Day 5: MCNC maintains push toward digital opportunities

 For more than 40 years MCNC has connected and protected communities with high-speed Internet and networking technologies in North Carolina.
 And during those four decades, MCNC has built-out its world-class network to many unserved and underserved areas of the state all while continuing to stress that the growth of the “digital divide" would pose significant social and economic challenges.

-The National Digital Inclusion Alliance defines digital equity as “a condition in which all individuals and communities have the information technology capacity needed for full participation in our society, democracy, and economy.”
-Access to affordable broadband is not a “nice to have” but rather a critical element in achieving success in education and employment as well as in ensuring digital equity happens across all populations.
+Digital opportunities are “a condition in which all individuals and communities have the information technology capacity needed for full participation in our society, democracy, and economy.”
+Access to affordable broadband is not a “nice to have” but rather a critical element in achieving success in education and employment as well as in ensuring digital opportunities happen across all populations.

-Earlier this year, MCNC President and CEO Tracy Doaks was joined by experts in the area of Diversity, Equity, Inclusion, and Belonging: Dr. Marc Holt, vice chancellor for IT and Chief Information Officer at NC State University, and Stephanie Jane Edwards, former senior GIS analyst and digital inclusion liaison at MCNC.
-Listen to this conversation as they illustrate what digital equity means as well as detail the approaches that organizations like MCNC and many others are taking right now in order to break down barriers in broadband access.
+Earlier this year, MCNC President and CEO Tracy Doaks was joined by Dr. Marc Holt, vice chancellor for IT and Chief Information Officer at NC State University, and Stephanie Jane Edwards, former senior GIS analyst and digital opportunities liaison at MCNC.
+Listen to this conversation as they illustrate what digital opportunity means as well as detail the approaches that organizations like MCNC and many others are taking right now in order to break down barriers in broadband access.

 MCNC once again explored digital equity and inclusion in October, this time with a particular focus on the efforts happening in Winston-Salem and Forsyth County during a podcast once again hosted by Tracy Doaks and featured Lakisha D. Jordan, Executive Director of WinstonNet, and Layla Garms, Program Officer of Equity in Education with the Winston Salem Foundation.
 Listen here.